 Walking in Two Ways

-The Christian is called to embrace both approaches to life – justice and mercy, truth and love, or however we may define the two ways.
-We are also called to walk in both ways at the same time to the degree that it is possible.
+The Christian is called to walk according to both approaches to life – that of justice and mercy, truth and love, or however we may define them – at the same time to the degree that it is possible.
 Sometimes we must choose one or the other approach depending on the circumstances, but we need never feel that we are called to one worldview to the exclusion of the other.
 If both approaches cannot be taken simultaneously, we can still strive to apply whichever worldview best fits the particular situation.